martinbogo/meshbbs/README.md

 ## 🙏 Acknowledgments

-Special thanks to the projects and communities that make MeshBBS possible:
+Special thanks to the projects and communities that make meshbbs possible:

 - 🌐 **[Meshtastic](https://meshtastic.org/)** - The open source mesh networking project
 - ⚡ **[Tokio](https://tokio.rs/)** - Asynchronous runtime for Rust